discordjs/guide/guide/command-handling/adding-features.md

 Because the `data` variable is an array, you can take advantage of discord.js' functionality where it will `.join()` any array sent with a `\n` character.
 If you prefer to not rely on that in the off chance that it changes in the future, you can simply append `.join('\n')` to the end of that yourself.

 If you weren't already aware, `.send()` takes 2 parameters: the content to send, and the message options to pass in.
 You can read about the MessageOptions type [here](https://discord.js.org/#/docs/main/stable/typedef/MessageOptions).
-Using `split: true` here will automatically split our help message into 2 or more messages in the case that it reaches the 2,000 character limit.
+Using `split: true` here will automatically split our help message into 2 or more messages in the case that it exceeds the 2,000 character limit.

 The only thing you use `.then()` here for is to let them know when you're done sending (but only if the message isn't already inside a DM, or else you'd be sending another unnecessary message).